 The second Rowayton School was built in 1848 on the riverbank at the intersection of Cudlipp Street and Rowayton Avenue.
 Although larger and more comfortable than the first school, a second room had to be added some twenty years later.
 The school was a long narrow building facing the street on what is now 1-3 Cudlipp Street.
 The school was divided into two rooms, one called the “big” room and the second, of course, the “little” room, although according to pupils of the time, the rooms were about the same size.
 The addition was a square section added to the read of the building, making it “L” shaped.

-The third home of Rowayton School: At the corner of Witch Lane and Rowayton Avenue, known today as the Old School Field
+The Third Home of Rowayton School: At the Corner of Witch Lane and Rowayton Ave.

 In the early 1890’s, the local school district acquired property at the corner of Witch Lane and Rowayton Avenue from Capt.
 Edward Smith, a natural growth oysterman.
 A two-story, four-room school, complete with full attic, basement, bell-tower and separate out-door privies opened in 1894.
 The building that was to serve as Rowayton’s elementary school for 50 years had a soaring flagpole on the front lawn and was perched at the top of a steep hill, ideal for sliding and romping.